 Second, on the down stroke, notice which edge of your pick hits the strings first.
 If it is the edge toward the headstock, then you need a right-handed bevel.
 If it's the edge toward the bridge, then you need a left-handed bevel.
 If the pick hits flat on the string then you want a Standard Bevel, which some refer to as "no bevel".

-Red Bear Original Flat Picks are almost identical to real turtle shell and must be treated as such.
-The material is hygroscopic (absorbs water) so the longevity of your pick depends on how much moisture it absorbs while playing.
+Red Bear Original Flat Picks are almost identical to real turtle shell and should be cared for in the same way.

 Keep your pick clean and dry when not in use.